No. 24 UConn routs Central Connecticut 99-48 in opener

 CCSU: It was the head-coaching debut for Patrick Sellers, who played for the Blue Devils and was UConn’s director of basketball operations from 2004-2007 before serving as an assistant under Hall-of-Famer Jim Calhoun from 2007-2010.

+“One of my friends always says, once you slide over 18 inches, everything kind of changes,” he said.
+“And it does change `cause everybody is looking at you during the huddle.
+‘What are we running next?
+What are we doing here?’
+But it felt like another game.
+Obviously we wanted to play better as a team.”

-UConn: The Huskies played the game without sharp-shooting freshman Jordan Hawkins, who sprained his right ankle in practice Saturday.
-It was not immediately known when Hawkins will be back.
+UConn: The Huskies played without sharp-shooting freshman Jordan Hawkins, who sprained his right ankle in practice Saturday.
+Hurley said Hawkins is day-to-day and could be ready by Saturday or next week at the latest.

 UP NEXT